 On their part, universities in Nigeria must as a matter of urgency, expand their understanding of the needs of industry and link these needs to academically sourced solutions.

-On the part of education policy makers, there should be an emphasis on industry-focused degree programs, at all academic levels.
+On the part of education policymakers, there should be an emphasis on industry-focused degree programs, at all academic levels.
 Policies should be aimed at facilitating increased dialogue between industry and universities in Nigeria.

 It is obviously clear that improving the linkages between universities and industry in Nigeria is a win-win situation.
 The company gains up-to-date expertise and a network of contacts in academia.
 The university obtains reality-based knowledge and connections to the business sector.
 The graduates of these institutions get a degree and gain research-related work experience at the same time.

 Beyond improving innovation and socio-economic development in Nigeria, Universities can also increase their global rankings while attracting foreign talent to study in Nigeria.
-On way to do this is for universities to develop frameworks for tracking alumni who have joined the world of business.
+One way to do this is for universities to develop frameworks for tracking alumni who have joined the world of business.
 Few universities have databases for their students’ linkages to the practical world during or after their study period, yet graduates who have gone through intensive university-industry linkage programs could offer valuable feedback from their experiences while boosting the university’s profile.

 On a final note, Nigerian universities must invest heavily in an enabling environment for research and research capacity development.
 This must include programs focusing directly on the human component in order to raise the capacity of individuals and build a critical mass of competent researchers.
-In this regard, perhaps private universities are better placed as the funding structures of public higher institutions in Nigeria severely limit their ability to move on new initiatives.
+In this regard, perhaps private universities are better placed as the funding structures of public higher institutions in Nigeria severely limit their ability to move quickly on new initiatives.

 © Copyright 2020, IEOM Ltd/GTE.
 All Rights Reserved.